In Divorce, Mandatory Discovery Helps Spouses Get Organized

-For couples contemplating divorce in Fulton County, Georgia, retaining a skilled divorce lawyer is a wise first step.
+For couples contemplating divorce in Greater Atlanta, retaining a skilled divorce lawyer is a wise first step.
 The court procedures and legal process can be complex, requiring specific documents to be completed in a specified manner and within a certain time frame.
 A divorce attorney can guide you smoothly through the potential confusion, making sure that all the necessary steps and forms are completed accurately and on time.

 What Do These Documents Cover?